-The archaeological remains are our rich cultural heritage and are of inestimable value.
+The archaeological ruins are our rich cultural heritage and are of inestimable value.
 It is our privilege and responsibility to safeguard them for their Archaeological, Anthropological and Aesthetic significance.
-However, as observed during the field visits, these sites and the scattered ruins are completely neglected.
+However as observed during the field visits, these sites and the scattered ruins are completely neglected.
 The area is misused and the ruins are stolen frequently.
-It is the joint responsibility of the Local Authority and the Archaeological
+It is the joint responsibility of the Local Authority and the Archaeological Department of the State Government to follow the above guidelines.
+As an immediate measure, all grade I structures should be protected by delineating and guarding the area to prevent further loss of valuable ruins.

-Thane Rural: Some Examples of GRADE | Sites
+Thane Rural: Some Examples of GRADE I Sites and II A Sites

-Shiv Mandir Lonad
+Shiv Mandir, Lonad